Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

-In Si there is no equilibrium AF order that could be manipulated by these local staggered non-equilibrium polarizations.
-However, AFs like CuMnAs shown in Fig.~\ref{fig-GaAs_Si_CuMnAs}(c), share the crystal symmetry allowing for the current-induced staggered polarization whose sign alternates between the inversion-partner atoms.
-Moreover, one inversion-partner lattice site is occupied by the magnetic atom belonging to the first AF spin sublattice and the other inversion partner is occupied by the magnetic atom belonging to the second spin sublattice.
-As a result, the corresponding field-like N\'eel SOT can reorient AF moments with an efficiency similar to the reorientation of FM moments by an applied uniform field.
-This scenario has been confirmed experimentally in CuMnAs and Mn$_2$Au memory devices \cite{Wadley2016,Bodnar2017,Meinert2017}.
+In Si there is no equilibrium antiferromagnetic order that could be manipulated by these local staggered non-equilibrium spin densities.
+However, antiferromagnets like CuMnAs shown in Fig.~\ref{fig-GaAs_Si_CuMnAs}(c), share the crystal symmetry allowing for the current-induced staggered spin density whose sign alternates between the inversion-partner atoms.
+Moreover, one inversion-partner lattice site is occupied by the magnetic atom belonging to the first antiferromagnetic spin sublattice and the other inversion partner is occupied by the magnetic atom belonging to the second spin sublattice.
+As a result, the corresponding field-like N\'eel SOT can reorient antiferromagnetic moments with an efficiency similar to the reorientation of ferromagnetic moments by an applied uniform field.
+This scenario has been confirmed experimentally in CuMnAs and Mn$_2$Au memory devices \cite{Wadley2016,Bodnar2018,Meinert2018,Zhou2018b}.